 By Carmelo Sigona

 There are few things that get me as excited as wild Morel mushrooms.
-Hearing my nephew Robbie say Morels will be rolling in means it’s just about summertime, which, to me, translates to and grilled New York Strip steaks with Brandy & Morel Mushroom Sauce, or Morel and Asparagus Frittatas…oh, the list goes on and on.
+Hearing my nephew Robbie say Morels, to me, translates to grilled New York Strip steaks with Brandy & Morel Mushroom Sauce, or Morel and Asparagus Frittatas…oh, the list goes on and on.

 The rare wild Morel mushroom is cherished by chefs and foodies alike for its rich, creamy flavor that is described as earthy, smoky and nutty.
 Also, they hold their firmness better than some other wild mushrooms so they lend themselves nicely to hearty or baked dishes.